 - Currently Drew is in New York City teaching dance, auditioning and working with various LGBTQ+ organizations in the fight for equality.

-- In 2020, he plans to get certified in Yoga in 2020 and to continue to serve as Associate Director for various regional productions around the U.S.
+- In 2020, he plans to get certified in Yoga and to continue to serve as Associate Director for various regional productions around the U.S.

 For more information about Drew, visit: